 I did exhaustive research, exploring the best phonics programmes out there.
 In the end I zoomed in on Zoophonics.
 I liked that it involved hand signals and actions.
 The science behind it made sense.
 Whenever you move, what you are learning gets locked into your long-term memory more quickly and efficiently.

-However, it was designed for older children from the age of 4 to 5 years and up.
+However, it was designed for older children from the age of four to five years and up.
 And so I modified it to suit the youngest students in GUG, who would be 10 months old and up.

 I tested it out on Ethan when he was 14 months old.
 Within three months he knew all the phonetic sounds, and at 18 months, he amazed us all by speaking in perfect sentences.
 Then at 20 months, he started stringing the letter sounds together to read words.